qwertpas/onboarding22/README.md

   * after restarting the terminal, there should be "(.venv)" before any commands
   * will install modules like numpy, scipy, matplotlib
 * see if it works!
+  * click yes if prompted to install python and jupyter notebook extensions